April 2, 1993

 Academic promotion and tenure decisions should assure the campus community of sound teaching and learning opportunities by providing the most competent professionals.
 The promotion and tenure process should provide a developmental period in which new faculty members receive direct and systematic professional feedback for the purpose of improving their performance.

 Departments will appropriately have different expectations about the kinds of scholarship and teaching activities which best serve their distinctive missions.
 Scholarship and teaching can take many forms.
-Assessment of scholarship and teaching should therefore be sufficiently flexible to account for variations in the ways different faculty combine these activities.
+Assessment of scholarship and teaching should, therefore, be sufficiently flexible to account for variations in the ways different faculty combines these activities.
 Assessment should also acknowledge the value of changes in emphasis and interests over the career of an individual faculty member.

-Scholarship is an important and distinguishing feature of a faculty member's responsibility.
+The scholarship is an important and distinguishing feature of a faculty member's responsibility.
 Broadly conceived, scholarship entails systematic inquiry into a subject, attainment of a level of expertise, and communication of that expertise to others.
-Scholarship does not necessarily mean "new" in the same sense as a scientific discovery or technological breakthrough.
+The scholarship does not necessarily mean "new" in the same sense as a scientific discovery or technological breakthrough.
 Knowledge can be advanced through the synthesis or integration of existing knowledge or by more effective explanation and dissemination of concepts, interpretations, and information which originated with other scholars.
 The advancement of knowledge is achieved when it is shared with others.

 In evaluating scholarship, many kinds of activities and products should be given credit.
 Suitable measures of excellence should be developed, and credit should be given for non-traditional as well as traditional forms of scholarship.
 For some departments and faculty members, the ideal may be the publishing of a book or a refereed article.
 Authorship of textbooks and the development of course materials for distribution should be thought of as making public the result of one's scholarship.
 Developing innovative courses or new instructional programs and disseminating information about them in appropriate scholarly forums should also be recognized as scholarly work.